 Outside the Office

-Mr. Rubinstein is a former member of the New York City Bar Association's Standing Committee on LGBT Rights.
+Mr. Rubinstein currently serves on the New York City Bar Association's Standing Committee on Professional Responsibility and is a former member of its Standing Committee on LGBT Rights.

 Harvard Law School, J.D., cum laude (2003)